Llanos de Moxos (archaeology): Earthworks

+Smaller mounds are also found in several other parts of the Llanos de Moxos, suggesting that several distinct regional polities existed.
+The purpose of the small mounds, less than 3 m high, was residential and agricultural.

-Agricultural fields demonstrate that farming on the Llanos de Moxos was mostly on long narrow strips of land raised by humans up to 1 m above floodwater levels.
+Agricultural fields demonstrate that farming in some parts of the Llanos de Moxos was conducted on long narrow strips of land raised by humans up to 1 m above floodwater levels.
 The remains of strips, called "camellónes" in Spanish, are as long as 600 m and 20 m wide.
 The raised fields permitted drainage during the rainy season.
 Raised fields may have covered as much as 1000000 ha of land in the Moxos Plains.
-Maize and cassava (Yuka) were probably the principal crops.
+Maize and cassava (Yuca) were probably the principal crops.

-Forest islands rise above the surrounding swamps.
-Many are constructed artificially, the products of abandoned monumental mounds and human settlements.
-Forest islands were used for home sites, agriculture, hunting, and harvesting of wild plant products.
+Forest islands rise above the surrounding swamps, and were used for home sites, agriculture, hunting, and harvesting of wild plant products.

 Canals and causeways often connected areas of human settlement, radiating outward from the large mounds.
 They served multiple functions: transportation, drainage, boundary markers, and enhancing fishery resources.
 Zigzag causeways in some areas are interpreted as being fish weirs.
-Fish were probably the main source of protein for the pre-historic inhabitants.
+Fish were probably the main source of protein for the prehistoric inhabitants.

 Ring ditches are found in many areas.
 Ditches were constructed to encircle areas of human settlement and functioned both for drainage of water in the rainy season and for storage of water during the dry season.
 They were usually less than 1 m in depth and 3 m to 5 m in width.